 a can do attitude.

 It is useful and sometimes necessary to get training in specialist skills such as sound production, audio console work, rigging or pyrotechnics (fireworks).
-You can get details of courses from the Association of British Theatre Technicians (ABTT) and Production Services Association websites.
+You can get details of courses from the Association of British Theatre Technicians (ABTT) website.

 If you do a course such as an HNC or HND in music business you could move into band management, promotions management or production management.